RicardoNiepel/azure-development-page/software-development-fundamentals.md

 I have already read each of the following books and found them valuable.
 The same applies to the conferences.

-In my option software development fundamentals are in many cloud projects, thus I published this list.
+In my opinion software development fundamentals are missing in many cloud projects, thus I published this list.
 Read more on [Necessary basic knowledge is missing in many cloud projects](/2018/10/25/necessary-basic-knowledge-is-missing-in-many-cloud-projects/).

 ## Recommended Conferences